brightspot/react-examples/graphql-restification/README.md

 and the Subheadline field:
 The most complete CMS solution available today

-## Step 2 Building your Query and Create REST Mapping
+## Step 2 Building the Query and Create REST Mapping

 To see the API in action, navigate to Developer → GraphQL Explorer from the burger menu, and select Article API (CDA) from the Select GraphQL Endpoint dropdown.
 The page will load with the GraphiQL Explorer UI with the GraphQL schema loaded into it.
 In the explorer panel in the left rail you'll see a GraphQL query field named 'Article'.
 Previously in other examples, this would accept arguments of either id or path but as this will be a with a GET request, bake the path directly into the query.
 Lets open Article and check model which will give access to id and path.
 Check path, next to path enter some text for the path.
 Put in '/hello-world'.